Biography

 Drawings

-Where sculptures are shaped unseen in their closed moulds, becoming drawn out — the drawings unfold on the open surface, becoming drawn in.
+Where sculptural works are shaped unseen in their closed moulds, becoming drawn out — the drawings unfold on the open surface, becoming drawn in, tracing the body’s first movement into presence.

 Each line or wash traces a subtle pull between what appears and what absorbs, between presence and disappearance — mirroring our own movement through life, drawn out into the world, only to be drawn in, into being.